The ESPR Education Committee

 UPCOMING EXAMINATION

-The next examination will be held in June 2023 on occasion of the Belgrade conference.
+The next examination will be held in June 2025 on occasion of the Bucharest conference.

-For the eligibility criteria and application form, please click here.
+For the EDiPR Terms and Conditions_2023 (=eligibility criteria) and application form, please click here.

 Important Dates:

-Part 1 – Online MCQ Examination – Thursday, June 1: 10:00 (in cooperation with EBR Office)
+Part 1 – MCQ Examination – Date TBC

 In case of any questions, please contact the ESPR Office (office@espr.org).

-Each year ESPR organizes one course with the aim to cover the ESR training curriculum as much as possible on one of the following specific topics:
+Each year ESPR organizes two courses, one fundamental (M1) and one advanced (M2) with the aim to cover the ESR training curriculum as much as possible on one of the following specific topics:

-- Paediatric chest imaging including neck and cardiovascular
+• Paediatric chest imaging including neck and cardiovascular (M1 and M2)

-Emergencies, fetal and interventional level I and II lectures are all delivered within these topics.
+Emergencies, fetal, nuclear Medicine and interventional level I and II lectures are all delivered within these courses and topics.

 Every two years, an additional Paediatric Neuroradiology (Module 1) course is organised in cooperation with ESNR – European Society of Neuroradiology.